gitlabhq/gitlab-ci/README.md

 __If you want to use GitLab CI without GitLab or with older versions of GitLab you need to use [2-2-stable](https://github.com/gitlabhq/gitlab-ci/tree/2-2-stable#gitlab-ci-is-an-open-source-continuous-integration-server)__

+### Limitations

+The following features are not in GitLab CI but merge requests are very welcome:

+* Email notification
+* API documentation
+* Increase test coverage (the goal is to be above 85%)
+* Build artifacts access
+* Build pipeline / build promotion actions

 ### Architecture

 __GitLab CI__ is a web application with an API and it connect to the db.